storyfeet/irrigate/rules.md

 ### Sort the tile Cards:

 Each player chooses a colour, from the available Land Tiles.
-If there are colours left, then remove all tiles of those colours from the game, keeping only the grey Land Tiles, and those of the chosen colours.
+Remove all other coloured Land Tiles, keeping only the grey Land Tiles, and those of the chosen colours.

-Separate the cards into groups by their backs (Tap, 1, 2, 3, 4), and shuffle them.
+Separate the cards into groups by their backs (Tap, 1, 2, 3, 4).
+Shuffle them separately and place these each beside the main play area.

 ### Set up the River:

+The River tile is 2 sided, one side has 2 pipes across it, the other has 3.

-Place the River Tile in the middle of the playing area, and place a "Tap" tile of each playing colour against each of the pipes out from it.
+Place the River Tile in the middle of the playing area showing 2 pipes for 2-4 players, or 3 pipes for 5-6 players.

+Place a "Tap" tile of each playing colour against each of the pipes out from it.
 In any leftover Pipe spaces, place an Unowned Gray "Tap" Tile.

 All of these Tap Tiles are 'T' shaped and the bottom of the 'T' should be touching the River Pipe.